Software-Noob/pterodactyl-images/README.md

   ![image](https://user-images.githubusercontent.com/10975908/159126935-2e3f2883-3b89-4395-b28d-ab23dad0e5f8.png)

   Custom versions can be set with the use of `SM_VERSION` and `MM_VERSION` variables.
 Invalid versions will default to the latest stable version.
+Default path is set to csgo and can be overridden with `INSTALL_PATH` egg environment variable.